CyberSource/cybersource-rest-client-node/docs/ReportsApi.md

 Get Report Based on Report Id

 Download a report using the reportId value.
-If you don’t already know this value, you can obtain it using the Retrieve available reports call.
+If you don&#39;t already know this value, you can obtain it using the Retrieve available reports call.

 ### Example
 ```javascript